minhntm/aws-solutions-architect-associate-certificate/HA Architecture.md

 - Path patterns: allow you to direct traffic to different EC2 instances based on the URL contained in the request

 ![Path patterns LB](images/path-pattern-lb.png)

+## Auto Scaling

+Steps to create Auto Scaling

+1. Launch Configuration (EC2 configuration)
+2. Create Auto Scaling Group, can choose *keep this group at its initial size* or *use scaling policies to adjust the capacity of this group* (can scale between x~y number of instances depend on metrics - CPU, Network, Request...)